bakubay/systematically-improving-rag/docs/workshops/chapter1.md

 These objectives establish the foundational measurement and improvement practices that enable all advanced techniques in subsequent chapters.

+## Quick Start: Your First Evaluation in 30 Minutes

+Want to start immediately?
+Here's the fastest path:

+1. **Pick 10 text chunks** from your document corpus
+2. **Write 1-2 questions per chunk** that it should answer
+3. **Run those questions** through your current retrieval system
+4. **Check if original chunks** appear in top 10 results
+5. **Calculate**: (chunks found / total chunks) = your baseline recall@10

+Congratulations!
+You just ran your first evaluation.
+The rest of this chapter explains how to do this systematically at scale.

+**Ready to dive deeper?** [Skip to Practical Implementation →](#practical-implementation-building-your-evaluation-framework)

+## What You'll Build This Week

+By the end of this chapter, you'll have:

+- ✅ **20-50 evaluation examples** - synthetic questions paired with expected chunks
+- ✅ **An evaluation script** - that measures precision, recall, and MRR automatically
+- ✅ **Baseline metrics** - concrete numbers showing your current system performance
+- ✅ **Experiment results** - evidence from 2-3 tests about what improves retrieval
+- ✅ **A repeatable process** - for running weekly experiments and tracking progress

+These become the foundation for all future improvements in Chapters 2-6.

 ## Common Pitfalls in AI Development

 After consulting with dozens of companies - from AI startups to $100M+ companies - I keep seeing the same patterns.
 I've seen companies hire ML engineers only to realize they weren't logging data, then wait 3-6 months to collect it.
 Let me walk you through these patterns so you don't make the same mistakes.